-George and Caroline's daughter Diana Elena Jackson married Lovel Blake Davis in 1955.
+George and Caroline's daughter Diana Elena Jackson married Lovel Blake Davis in 1955 in Victoria, Australia.
 In 1977 they were living in 42, Munro Avenue, Burwood, Chisholm.
 Lovel died on 27 July 1980 in Ashburton.
-Diana Davis, retired solicitor, died on 4 November 1989 in Ashburton.
+Diana Davis, retired solicitor, died on 4 November 1989 in Ashburton, Victoria.

 - Rose Dawe formerly Ashman formerly Johnson nee Hudson

 Rose Hudson was born on 1 January 1896 in Eastbourne, the daughter of Alfred and Lizzy Hudson.

 Rose married Harold George Johnson on 19 October 1918 in Eastbourne.

-They had a daughter Joan May Johnson who was born on 25 July 1918 in Hove.
+They already had a daughter Joan May Johnson who had been was born on 25 July 1918 in Hove.